sourcegraph/jetbrains/TESTING.md

 2. Restore historical chat, focus on chat input field and use UP/DOWN keys to cycle between previous questions.
 3. Press "new chat" as fast as you can.
 Especially during the IDE startup.
 4. Switch between chats as fast as you can.
-5. Press "new chat" while being inside Subscription panel or something other than Chat tab.
+5. Press "new chat" while being inside `My Account` tab or something other than Chat tab.
 Tabs should switch automatically.
 6. Use commands/recipes inside empty, new chat.
 Verify serialization/deserialization.
 7. Ask about codebase to force response with listed context files and verify if everything is correctly serialized/deserialized.
 Links to context files should be clickable.
 8. Remove all chats using history UI.
 Tree presentation is empty and branches like "Today" are removed from panel.
 File with transcripts should also disappear.